 Maria Jones Law Firm offers experienced B-1 and B-2 non-immigrant visa assistance across the U.S. and worldwide.
 For 15 years, we have fought for immigrants, U.S. citizens, and their families in a wide range of immigration matters.
 Our Phoenix immigration lawyers can help with your tourist or business visitor visa application to help you come to the U.S.

 Call our offices at (602) 603-4032 to learn more.
 We offer legal counsel in English, Russian to better serve you, and we’re available 24/7 to help.
+Ours is a multicultural team of immigration lawyers based in Phoenix that speaks 6 languages.

 Applying for a B-1 Temporary Business Visitor Visa